zoie214/ece3514/assignments/a7_vector_2/README.md

 * Submissions:

+  * Below Files should be submitted

     * vector.hpp

     * matrix.hpp

     * test_vector_2.cpp

+    * optional test_vector_1.cpp (this is from Part 1, you may update cases if you want but will not be graded)

+    * Please don't submit the build or executable folder [negative two points if submitted]

+  * Autograder [43 Points]

+    * vector.hpp

+    * matrix.hpp

+    * No points if std::vector used even autograder passes all tests

+  * test_vector_2.cpp [12 points]

-    * at least three different test cases for iterator
+    * at least four different test cases for iterator

       * ```cpp
         // create vector for test cases
         dsa::Vector<int> v;
         for (int i{0}; i < 5; ++i)
             v.push_back(i);
         ```

-    * at least three different test cases for const iterator
+    * at least four different test cases for const iterator

       * ```cpp
         // create const vector for test cases
         dsa::Vector<int> v;